Skip to content

 Looking for extra support?

-If you have concerns about your inability to switch off, or if you’ve noticed changes in the way you’re thinking or feeling, the best thing you can do is speak to your GP to get personalised advice.
+If you have concerns about your inability to switch off, or if you’ve noticed changes in the way you’re thinking or feeling, the best thing you can do is speak to a GP to get personalised advice.
+Book a telehealth consult with a GP to get advice quickly and conveniently.

 For more information, check out our article 6 ways to get help for mental health – and you won’t have to pay a thing!